Amazon PPC Cost

 For example, if you sell premium leather shoes, blocking terms like “vegan” or “synthetic” saves money and improves targeting.
 Over time, this dramatically reduces wasted ad spend.

-In a real-world case, one brand reduced their CPC from $2.00 to $1.20 by adding 57 negative keywords and switching to exact-match targeting.
+In a real-world case, one brand reduced its CPC from $2.00 to $1.20 by adding 57 negative keywords and switching to exact-match targeting.
 Their ACoS dropped from 42% to 25% in 6 weeks.

 5. Use Amazon PPC Tools and Automation